Coding-Forge/FabricMonitorPublic/README.md

 2. Grant permissions to the Service Principal
     a.
 Fabric Admin Portal
     b.
 Service Principal API permissions
 3. Create your .env file
+    a.
+Set the cron time for each module
+    b.
+Select which modules you would like the monitor application to use
 4. Using the application
     a.
 Native Python Application
     b.
 Docker Container